Free Indicators

 Don’t expect seasonal trades to work out so perfectly every time.
 You’ll need other indicators to time your entries and exits.
 But the 2014 Tax Time seasonal trade is a nice showcase of the power of seasonal indicators.

-The 2014 September Effect seasonal trade was a beauty too
+Case Study: The September Effect seasonal trade

 September Effect Seasonal Trade (September/October 2014)

 A few months after the 2014 Tax Time trade, the September Effect seasonal trade started to line up.
-The Emini-Watch blog warned of this upcoming seasonal weakness – which was difficult to do, as we were in the middle of a massive QE and buyback-driven rally.
+The Emini-Watch blog warned of this upcoming seasonal weakness, which was difficult to do as we were in the middle of a massive QE and buyback-driven rally.

 But then the 3rd quarter profit warnings started to come in – and that’s the primary driver of this particular seasonal trade.
 In addition, we had some big disappointments overseas: Tesco in the UK and Sony in Japan.
 This led to a 10% sell-off in the Emini over the next 3 weeks.
 Beautifully timed.